CERAMICS IN ITALY

 Finally, we arrive at Spannocchia, a complex from 1225, now part of a foundation to promote the arts and older traditions, such as farming and cooking.
 In 2004, Jeff was part of a team who built a wood-burning kiln there.
 We will have a day for options at the farmhouse: just completely relax and do nothing; take a cooking class; or visit the Etruscan town of Volterra.

 The delectable and healthy dinners at Spannocchia are usually preceded by drinks on the terrace.

-On day 9 or April 6, we will travel to Faenza (in Emilia Romagna) where we will stay at Hotel Vittoria.
+On day 9, April 6, we will travel to Faenza (in Emilia Romagna) where we will stay at Hotel Vittoria.
 Faenza is the center of ceramic art in Italy and where Carlo Zauli contributed greatly to the breakaway movement.
 His son Matteo continues to spread the word about his father.
 See this article by Jeff about his experience at the Zauli studio.
 (Clay Culture: The Zauli Experience - Ceramic Arts Network)

 Our last full day of the ceramic-laden trip will take us to Ravenna to marvel at the mosaics in the Byzantine-inspired basilicas and baptistery there.
 It will be a day to behold ancient beauty.
 Our day will end with a farewell dinner and ceremony.